MelkiPhilipo/simple_shell/README.md

 19. `linked_listi_huru`: This function could be implemented to free a linked list.
 You could use a loop to iterate through the list and free each node.

-20. `_mzngr`: This function could be implemented to manage the environment variables.
+20. `_env`: This function could be implemented to manage the environment variables.
 It could use a series of `if` or `switch` statements to determine which action to take.

 21. `pata_env`: This function could be implemented to get an environment variable.
 You could use the `getenv` function for this.

-22. `mzngr_linked_list`: This function could be implemented to create a linked list of environment variables.
+22. `env_linked_list`: This function could be implemented to create a linked list of environment variables.
 You could use a loop to iterate through the environment variables and add each one to the list.

 23. `ongeza_mwisho_node`: This function could be implemented to add a node at the end of a linked list.
 You could use a loop to find the end of the list and then add the new node.